sofa-framework/conda-ci/README.md

 ### Custom installation of SOFA from these conda packages

 You can install each of the previously mentioned package using conda command-line by specifying the `sofa-framework` custom channel.
-For example, if you want to install **only SOFA runtime libraries**, i.e. the `libsofa-core` package, use:
+For example, if you want to install **only SOFA runtime libraries**, i.e. the `libsofa` package, use:

 ```
-conda install libsofa-core --channel sofa-framework
+conda install libsofa --channel sofa-framework
 ```

 or use the alternative modern notation:

 ```
-conda install sofa-framework::libsofa-core
+conda install sofa-framework::libsofa
 ```

 It is possible to list all the versions of each SOFA package that are available for your platform using `conda search` command.
-For example, searching versions for the `libsofa-core` package:
+For example, searching versions for the `libsofa` package:

 ```
-conda search libsofa-core --channel sofa-framework
+conda search libsofa --channel sofa-framework
 ```

 ## Special instructions for macOS users